Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair: Introduction

 They considered the conformal transformations of the form $g_E/f^p$, where $f$ is the volume functional and $p \in \mathbb{Z}$.
 We can determine the metric completion w.r.t. $(v \circ f) g_E$ for more general functions $v: \R_{>0} \rightarrow \R_{>0}$.
 In particular, we can give infinitely many examples whose metric completions are strictly smaller than that of $g_E$.

 \item There are two canonical Riemannian metrics on the $G_2$ moduli space, which are related by the conformal transformation.
 Both of them are also studied in detail (cf. \cite{GY, KLL}).
-We can show that they have different metric completions (Corollary \ref{rem:comp G2}). \end{enumerate} \end{theorem}
+We can show that they have different metric completions (Corollary \ref{cor:comp G2}). \end{enumerate}

 This paper is organized as follows.
 In Section \ref{sec:wp}, we study in detail the geometric structures of a warped product such as the the sectional curvature, the geodesics and the metric completion.
-In Section \ref{sec:hp}, we prove Theorem \ref{main thm1} (Theorem \ref{thm:split}) and Theorem \ref{results} by the results in Section \ref{sec:wp}.
+In Section \ref{sec:hp}, we prove Theorem \ref{main thm1} (Theorem \ref{thm:split}) and results (1)--(4) above by the results in Section \ref{sec:wp}.
 In Section \ref{sec:Hess}, we show that some pseudo-Hessian manifolds admit a homogeneous pair, which recovers \cite[Theorem 1]{Loftin} and \cite[Lemmas 2,1 and 2.4]{Totaro}.
 In Section \ref{sec:app}, we give examples as previously stated and apply our method.
+In Appendix \ref{app:notation}, we summarize the notations and basic definitions used in this paper.

 {{\bf Acknowledgements}}: The author would like to thank Sergey Grigorian, Spiro Karigiannis and Burt Totaro for motivating this study.
 He is grateful to Hitoshi Furuhata for pointing out that the flatness assumption on the connection in Proposition \ref{prop:split met} is unnecessary.
 He thanks Takashi Kurose for the useful advice on Hessian geometry.
 He thanks Sumio Yamada for letting him know the theory of the Teichm\"uller space.
+He is indebted to an anonymous referee for the careful reading of an earlier version of this paper and useful comments on it.

+This work is supported by JSPS KAKENHI Grant Number JP17K14181 and Research Grants of Yoshishige Abe Memorial Fund.